-We purchased tickets on site.
+We purchased tickets at the entrance to the museum.
 But you can also buy tickets over the phone.

 Note: opening hours and ticket prices were updated in February 2020.
 In any case, recheck the official site before visiting.

 You can find different coupons online.
 And if your credit card does not have relevant offerings, then you can purchase through cpnclub.co.il They offer about a 15% discount.

 Parking in many regions of Jerusalem can be problematic.
 There is free parking in front of the Bloomfield Science Museum, but there are not many places there (about two dozen spaces).
 You can park on the nearby street as well, but it is not free, and there are few spaces there.
 Thus, my solution was simple, come early.
 Or, more specifically, come when the museum opens.